 Professional design teams worked at four sites around Great Bay.
 Click the link by each photo to learn more about the site, the design team members, and the team’s preliminary design for that shoreline.
 Please note, the preliminary designs and recommendations for each site were not final designs and should not be used for construction.

 What is a living shoreline?

 A living shoreline is a management practice that provides erosion control benefits; protects, restores or enhances natural shoreline habitat; and maintains coastal processes through the strategic placement of plants, stone, sand fill and other structural organic materials.

 what will the project accomplish?

-Between January 2021 through May 2022, the Project team will work with Great Bay community stakeholders to identify four new living shoreline project sites, develop conceptual designs for the chosen sites, provide practical living shoreline design learning opportunities for professionals, and share recommendations for future living shoreline projects in the Great Bay Estuary.
+Between January 2021 through May 2022, the Project team worked with Great Bay community stakeholders and identified four new living shoreline project sites, developed preliminary designs for the chosen sites, provided practical living shoreline design learning opportunities for professionals, and shared recommendations for future living shoreline projects in the Great Bay Estuary.

 who is involved?

-The Project is supported by the National Fish and Wildlife Foundation (funding partner), the Town of Durham, the NHDES Coastal Program, the University of New Hampshire, the Great Bay National Estuarine Research Reserve, the Great Bay Stewards, and the Strafford Regional Planning Commission.
+The Project was supported by the National Fish and Wildlife Foundation (funding partner), the Town of Durham, the NHDES Coastal Program, the University of New Hampshire, the Great Bay National Estuarine Research Reserve, the Great Bay Stewards, Piscataqua Regions Estuaries Partnership, and the Strafford Regional Planning Commission.
 The project will engage municipal, private, and professional stakeholders.

 NH Department of Environmental Services